 - Made in the USA – 100% sourced and built in the USA

 - Discounts – save $50 with code “SLEEPOPOLIS50“

 The Helix mattress is a well built mattress that offers some of the best customization you can find in any mattress on- or offline, but especially at this price point.
-They use quality Dunlop latex, microcoils, and polyfoam to deliver good support and great comfort.
+They use a custom designed comfort poly foam, microcoils, and quality transition / base foam to deliver good support and great comfort.
 Lastly, the option to have a split mattress is another key differentiator.
 The technology isn’t unique, but you won’t find the split mattress feature many other places at this price point.